 PROVIDENCE, R.I.
 (Aug.
-20, 2019): The Onward We Learn of Rhode Island, the state’s largest and most comprehensive college access program, recently elected four new board members – Willie Borkai, Alaina Restivo, Kim Perry and Jessica Marfeo – to three-year terms.
+20, 2019): The College Crusade of Rhode Island, the state’s largest and most comprehensive college access program, recently elected four new board members – Willie Borkai, Alaina Restivo, Kim Perry and Jessica Marfeo – to three-year terms.

 Willie Borkai of Providence has devoted his career working in youth development, community development and the behavioral health field.
 Borkai works as a program coordinator in workforce development at Lifespan.
 He and his colleagues provide job opportunities for undeserved population and he coordinates two of the department’s youth programs.

 Borkai, a proud alumnus of Providence public schools, graduated from Feinstein High School and attended Roger Williams University as an intercultural leadership ambassador.
 He studied psychology with minors in anthropology and sociology.
 He also holds Master of Public Health in urban studies from Northeastern University.

 Alaina Restivo of East Greenwich is chief executive officer of Restivo Consulting, which she formed after serving as vice president of talent and operations at Upserve (previously known as Swipely).

 Restivo relocated back to her home state of Rhode Island in 2011 in part to play a larger role reducing educational inequity.
 As the performance management executive for the Rhode Island Department of Education, she monitored the efficacy of 27 work streams under Rhode Island’s $75 million Race to the Top grant.
 She earned national recognition for her data-driven approach towards monitoring the grant’s performance indicators.

 She serves as an adjunct board member for Trinity Repertory Company.
 She holds a bachelor’s degree in business administration in international business and human capital management from The George Washington University.